 - EUR 50 handling charge – publicly funded scholarship holders, such as DAAD or IPSWaT scholars, are exempted from this charge!
 Exchange students need a written confirmation issued by the IZ for a waiver

-Non-EU citizens who do not need an entrance visa, need to provide additionally:
+Non-EU citizens who do not require an entrance visa need to provide additionally:

 - Proof of sufficient funds (at least EUR 853 per month) e.g. a bank statement or a letter of award from a scholarship organisation